Starting Points for Excursions

 From the campfire site, a path branches off from the Ruijanpolku Trail.
 This 1-km trail takes you onto the summit of Terävä-Nattanen Fell.
 It is worthwhile allowing time for fell conquering and admiring the handsome views at a height of 544 m.
 Descend from Terävä-Nattanen Fell along the same marked trail to the campfire site and continue towards the north.

 The distance to the Kaptukaislampi campfire site is about 9 km.
-By the Kaptukaislammet Ponds you can stay overnight in a tent and continue hiking in the morning in the mire and forest landscape towards the north.
+By the Kaptukaislammet Ponds you can stay overnight in a tent or lean-to shelder and continue hiking in the morning in the mire and forest landscape towards the north.
 If you walk the entire length of the marked Ruijanpolku Trail, there are still almost 20 km left from the Kaptukaislammet Ponds to Laanila.
 This section chiefly constitutes dry heath forest.
 Please remember that in the Sompio Strict Nature Reserve you are only allowed to trek along the marked trails.

 - Lake Sompiojärvi - the Terävä-Nattanen campfire site, 6 km.

 - The Terävä-Nattanen campfire site - Terävä-Nattanen Summit, 1 km.

 - The Terävä-Nattanen campfire site - the Kaptukaislampi lean-to shelter, 9 km.

 - The Kaptukaislampi lean-to shelter - Kiilopääntie Road, 13 km.

 - Read the descriptions of the trail sections

 The Ruijanpolku Trail has been marked in the terrain according to the old marking method, i.e., using wooden poles equipped with X symbols.
 In addition, there are old stone heaps along the trail that function as trail markings.
 These old stony trail markings must remain untouched (the Antiquities Act).